vsemionov/django-blacklist/README.md

 Automatic rules take effect immediately.
 If the request comes from an authenticated user, the rule will target that user.
 Otherwise, it will target their IP address.
-***
-Note: The client IP address is taken from the `REMOTE_ADDR` value of `request.META`.
-If your application is behind one or more reverse proxies, this will, by default, always be the address of the nearest proxy.
-To avoid blacklisting all clients, you can set `REMOTE_ADDR` from the `X-Forwarded-For` header in middleware.
-However, keep in mind that this header can be forged to bypass the rate limits.
-To counter that, you can use the last address in that header.
-If you are behind two proxies, use the second to last, etc.
-***

 `@blacklist_ratelimited` accepts two arguments: `(duration, block=True)`.
 * `duration` can be a `timedelta` object, or a tuple of two separate durations